chakradhari/Techechelons_Project/README.md

 I have implemented using callbacks and did not use any javascript pattern because this is the first time I had to code an application completely using Javascript.
 To be honest I am not much aware of "Javascript Patterns".

 I have added an navigation from task 1 to task 2.
 There is a hyperlink named AboutUs at the bottom of the page.
 You can resize the window and see the effects of aboutus page.

+I have used external library font-awesome for icon.